Azure/azure-relay-bridge/CONFIG.md

   specified in the configuration files or on the command line be cleared.
 This option is primarily useful when used from the command line to clear port forwardings set in configura- tion files.
-The argument must be "yes" or "no".
-The default is "no".
+The argument must be "true" or "false".
+The default is "false".
 * **Compression** - Specifies whether to use compression.
-The argument must be "yes" or "no".
-The default is "no".
+The argument must be "true" or "false".
+The default is "false".
 * **CompressionLevel** - Specifies the compression level to use if compression is enabled.
 The argument must be an integer from 1 (fast) to 9 (slow, best).
   The default level is 6, which is good for most applications.